All Episodes

 It will be now.

-Um it's not the kind of place you would expect international travelers.
+It's not the kind of place you would expect international travelers.

 We're talking about illegal immigration here, and that is what needs to be pointed out.

-Back after this, my good friends.
+After this, my good friends.

-So can't get over it, folks.
+Still can't get over it, folks.

 You heard it here if you were listening mere moments ago.

-Uh that's got to be considered a victory when liberal Democrats start advocating that we all behave as best we can to emulate Jesus.
+That's got to be considered a victory when liberal Democrats start advocating that we all behave as best we can to emulate Jesus.

-By the way, big news out of uh news out of Washington, uh John Carey, who served in Vietnam today told an audience at the Take Back America Conference that he was sorry for voting to authorize the war in Iraq, he called the entire mission a mistake.
+By the way, big news out of Washington, John Kerry, who served in Vietnam, today told an audience at the Take Back America conference that he was sorry for voting to authorize the war in Iraq.

-He said we were misled.
+He said, we were misled.

-We were given evidence that was not true, it was wrong, and I was wrong to vote for it.
+We were given evidence that was not true.

-Well, he voted both ways.
+So he says he was voted both ways.

-Uh remember he I voted for it before I voted against it.
+Remember, I voted for it before I voted against it.

 Which vote is he actually saying was wrong?